BryceCanyonCounty/bcc-stables/README.md

 - Feed your horse (haycubes), using the horse menu, to increase horse's health and stamina
 - Brushing your horse, using the horse menu, will clean him and give a slight increase in health
 - Configurable cooldown time for feeding and brushing
+- Choose horse gender at purchase

+#### Tips

+- Whistleing -- A short whistle will call your horse.
+A long one will set your horse to follow you.
+A second long whistle or mounting your horse will cancel following.

 #### Commands